php-gettext/Gettext/README.md

 * `Gettext\Extractors\Blade` - To scan a Blade template (For laravel users.
 Thanks [@eusonlito](https://github.com/eusonlito))
 * `Gettext\Extractors\Twig` - To scan a Twig template (Thanks [@exnor](https://github.com/exnor))
 * `Gettext\Extractors\JsonDictionary` - To get translations from a plain json file with the format `{"original": "translation"}`
+* `Gettext\Extractors\YamlDictionary` - To get translations from a plain yaml file with the format `"original": translation`

 ## Generators